sbkoth/sbkoth-intro-page/RUNNING_LOCALLY.md

 5. **Blog** - Professional articles and publications (from `blog` content)
 6. **Contact** - Contact information and social links

 Note: The application intentionally doesn't include Process or Testimonials sections as they've been removed from the design for a more streamlined user experience.
+Additionally, there is no admin interface as content is managed through Markdown files.

 ### 7. Starting the Application